Winnie Brinks: Political career

 Brinks was recruited to run for office after Roy Schmidt, who had previously been elected to the Michigan House as a Democrat, switched to the Republican Party at the deadline to file for re-election, leaving no legitimate Democratic candidate on the primary ballot.
 Brinks ran in the primary as a write-in candidate, exceeding the 1,000 votes required to win the Democratic nomination.
 She then defeated Schmidt in the November general election.
 In 2014, she was re-elected, defeating Republican challenger Donijo DeJonge, and in 2016 she defeated Republican challenger Casey J. O'Neill.

 Due to term limits, Brinks was unable to run for re-election in 2018, and instead ran successfully for the 29th district of the Michigan Senate.
 Brinks defeated fellow state representative Chris Afendoulis, a Republican, and Libertarian and Working Class Party candidates.
 She succeeded Dave Hildenbrand, also a Republican, who was required by term limits to vacate the seat.

 After the 2022 Michigan Senate election, where the Democratic Party won control of the State Senate, Brinks was chosen as the majority leader of the Michigan Senate Democrats.
 Brinks is the first female majority leader of the State Senate.

+Political positions

+As Senate majority leader, Brinks voted for the repeal of Michigan's right-to-work law, stating: "We've talked a lot about bringing good job creators here to our state.
+But we haven't talked nearly enough about how we’re going to attract and keep workers and their families."
+In 2023, Brinks voted with to expand the Elliott-Larsen Civil Rights Act to prohibit discrimination on the basis of sexual orientation and gender identity.
+In 2025, when the Michigan House passed a resolution calling for Michigan High School Athletic Association to ban transgender girls from girls' sports, Brinks stated of the Democratic-controlled Senate: "We will not be attacking kids.
+We will not be taking this up."